-Renowned for electrifying live performances, their influences range from the early blues legends through the stomping pop & soul of the Sixties, to the raw power of early punk.
+Renowned for their electrifying live performances, Maker's influences range from the early blues legends through the stomping pop & soul of the Sixties, to the raw power of early punk.
 Coming on like the love child of The Rolling Stones, The Faces, Led Zeppelin, T-Rex and Primal Scream, Maker deliver a fresh sonic swagger defined by their own bluesy, boozy guitar riffs.

-The debut album was recorded at the legendary Rockfield Studios in Wales where artists such as Oasis, The Stone Roses, Queen, Black Sabbath, Kasabian plus many more have all recorded seminal albums.
+2018 also saw the release of their critically acclaimed twelve track debut long-player, Dead Ends & Avenues , on Kidda Records on 6th April 2018.
+The album is available on all digital formats worldwide as well as on CD & double gatefold vinyl.
+The album was recorded at the legendary Rockfield Studios in Wales where artists such as Oasis, The Stone Roses, Queen, Black Sabbath, Kasabian have all recorded seminal albums.

 “When you turn up at Rockfield it immediately elevates you as musicians,” says Maker frontman Alessandro Marinelli “There’s a tangible buzz about the place.
-You hear stories like Freddy Mercury sat on that stool, played that piano, wrote Bohemian Rhapsody.
-And Liam chased Noel with a cricket bat over there etc….When you hear those stories, you can’t help but want to be a part of it and record something special.”
+You hear stories like Freddy Mercury sat on that stool, played that piano, wrote *Bohemian Rhapsody.
+And **Liam chased Noel with a cricket bat over there etc etc..….When you hear those stories, you can’t help but want to be a part of it and record something special.”*

 Recording to tape added to the authenticity of the band’s timeless pure rock sound.
 “We definitely prefer to record to tape”, says Marinelli.
 “It seems to create that depth, warmth and authenticity in a record that digital recordings just can’t seem to replicate”.

-The debut album title “Dead Ends & Avenues”, comes from a track which the band all felt the track perfectly summed-up their sound.
+The debut album title Dead Ends & Avenues, comes from a track which the band all felt perfectly summed-up their sound.
 The song itself is about triumph in the face of adversity, making your own luck and succeeding despite life’s hurdles.
-The chorus’ lyric, “And to all that I gave, without hope” speaks a universal truth dear to the band; striving for acknowledgement and then flipping a rebellious two finger salute like all the greatest rock’n’roll records.
+The chorus’ lyric, “And to all that I gave, without hope” speaks a universal truth dear to the band; giving their all without compromising the heart and soul that drives their music.

 Maker guitarist Andrew Donaldson continues; “There was a moment during recording that Nick (our producer) revealed that he owned Noel Gallagher’s old acoustic guitar that was used on the album ‘(What’s the Story) Morning Glory?’
 The actual guitar that was played on “Wonderwall”!
 As soon as we heard that story, we ordered him to go fetch it so we could use it on “Little Bit Of Soul.”
 It just had to be done”.